widegonz/unitree-go2-ros2/README.md

 ```
 With this, we can now use any of the worlds defined within the simulator.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'feat: Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Acknowledgements

 This project builds upon and incorporates work from the following projects: